gary-limo/postgrest-appplatform/README.md

 - **Dev template**: Uses `public` schema, default user, smaller resources
 - **Production template**: Uses `api` schema, dedicated `anon` role, larger resources, better security

-See [PRODUCTION_SETUP.md](PRODUCTION_SETUP.md) for working with multiple schemas and advanced configuration.

 ### Deploy Your Own Fork

 1. Fork this repository to your GitHub account
-2. Update `.do/app.yaml` to point to your fork
+2. Update `.do/app.yaml` or `.do/production-app.yaml` to point to your fork
-3. Deploy using `doctl apps create --spec .do/app.yaml`
+3. Deploy using `doctl apps create --spec .do/app.yaml` or `doctl apps create --spec .do/production-app.yaml`

 ## Local Development